Combine harvester: Operating principle

-Since the Sperry-New Holland TR70 Twin-Rotor Combine came out in 1975, most manufacturers have combines with rotors in place of conventional cylinders.
+Since the Sperry-New Holland TR70 twin-rotor combine came out in 1975, most manufacturers have been making combines with rotors in place of conventional cylinders.
 However, makers have now returned to the market with conventional models alongside their rotary line-up.
 A rotor is a long, longitudinally mounted rotating cylinder with plates similar to rub bars (except for in the above-mentioned Gleaner rotaries).

 There are usually two sieves, one above the other.
 The sieves are basically metal frames that have many rows of "fingers" set reasonably close together.
-The angle of the fingers is adjustable, to change the clearance and thereby control the size of material passing through.
+The angle of the fingers is adjustable to change the clearance and thereby control the size of material passing through.
 The top is set with more clearance than the bottom to allow a gradual cleaning action.
 Setting the concave clearance, fan speed, and sieve size is critical to ensure that the crop is threshed properly, the grain is clean of debris, and all of the grain entering the machine reaches the grain tank or 'hopper'.
 (Observe, for example, that when travelling uphill the fan speed must be reduced to account for the shallower gradient of the sieves.)

 Heavy material, e.g., unthreshed heads, fall off the front of the sieves and are returned to the concave for re-threshing.

 The straw walkers are located above the sieves, and also have holes in them.
 Any grain remaining attached to the straw is shaken off and falls onto the top sieve.

 When the straw reaches the end of the walkers it falls out the rear of the combine.
 It can then be baled for cattle bedding or spread by two rotating straw spreaders with rubber arms.
 Most modern combines are equipped with a straw spreader.

 Rather than immediately falling out the rear of the combine at the end of the walkers, there are models of combine harvesters from Eastern Europe and Russia (e.g. Agromash Yenisei 1200 1 HM, etc.) that have "straw catchers" at the end of the walkers, which temporarily hold the straw and then, once full, deposit it in a stack for easy gathering.